JainRishi23/Rishabh_shoonya_assignment/README.md

-# Retreat Finder
+# Serenity Haven

-Retreat Finder is a React application that helps users find and filter wellness retreats based on various criteria such as type, date, location, price, and duration.
+Serenity Haven is a React application that helps users find and filter wellness retreats based on various criteria such as type, date, location, price, and duration.

 ## Table of Contents